BYLAWS of SKYLINE PTO

 OTHER POLICIES

-Section 10.01.
+Section 8.01.

 AMENDMENT OF BYLAWS

-These Bylaws may be altered, amended or repealed, and additional Bylaws adopted, by the affirmative vote of a majority of the members present at any regular, annual or special meeting at which is quorum is present, provided 30 days prior notice is given of the proposed amendment in the notice of the meeting at which such action is taken.
+These Bylaws may be altered, amended or repealed, and additional Bylaws adopted, by the affirmative vote of a majority of the members present at any regular, annual or special meeting at which a quorum is present, provided 30 days prior notice is given of the proposed amendment in the notice of the meeting at which such action is taken.

-[Adopted by the Skyline PTO, Inc. general membership on January 9, 2007.]
+[Adopted by the Skyline PTO general membership on March 20, 2025.]